 \subsubsection{HLR Attack Modeling}

-The less mature state estimation of the heating system make it a vulnerable spot in the IES.
+The less mature state estimation of the heating system makes it a vulnerable spot in the IES.
 The "barrel principle" means that a single subsystem failure may propagate to other energy subsystems.
-However, the existing literature lacks research on resilience strategies for FDIAs on heating systems.
+Due to the interdependency of the thermal system with the electrical and natural gas systems, any attacks on the thermal load could indirectly influence the functionality of these systems via interconnected devices, potentially precipitating a more extensive chain reaction.
+Thus, the analysis of HLR attacks and their impacts on various subsystems is essential for understanding these intricate chain reactions.
 This study focuses on a stealthy HLR attack, the indoor temperature delay scaling attack (ITDSA), notable for its economic impact.
+The HLR attack is a sophisticated cyber-attack strategy, wherein attackers exploit system vulnerabilities to skillfully manipulate indoor temperature data, thereby influencing system operations.
+This type of attack has gained recognition in the literature for its potential to disrupt integrated energy systems by altering critical data, and is notably challenging to detect\cite{ding2022cyber}.
 The ITDSA is characterized as follows:

-{ \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where $\tau _{in}^{t}$ is the indoor temperature; $\lambda $ and $a$ are the parameters of the HLR attack \cite{ding2022cyber}.
+{ \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where $\tau _{in}^{t}$ is the indoor temperature; $\lambda $ and $a$ are the parameters of the HLR attack.
 According to Eq. (\ref{Eq11}), directly manipulating the indoor temperature results in a corresponding alteration in the heat load.